 the development of mutual trust and a sharing of experience among mobility practitioners and competent institutions, both nationally and internationally.

-In this video, Anne Tyynelä from Tampere Vocational College (Finland), talks of the added-value of ECVET when developing joint units and identifiying common learning outcomes across different partner organisations.
+In this video, Anne Tyynelä from Tampere Vocational College (Finland) talks of the added-value of ECVET when developing common units and identifying learning outcomes across different partner organisations.